My Art And Color-After Tiling

 This technique could be used in a limited fashion in the real world.
 You could draw the tiling on a canvas and then hand-paint the contiguous areas; on a floor, you could draw the tiling and then fill the areas with mosaic tiles, where grout will cover the lines.
 Doing a more traditional tiled floor or surface using ceramic tiles is possible: you would have to precalculate all the required combinations of unique tiles, which is likely prohibitively expensive for more than two colors.
 Unlike regular ceramic tiles, the final "image" combines shape elements, not simply the tiles themselves.

-Generally, I use techniques that are different from those of my fellow generative artists.
+Generally, I use techniques different from those of my fellow generative artists.
 Being the only artist I know using Swift (most use Javascript), I benefit from higher-performance code and can try crazier things.
-Color-after tiling is not my only unique tool/process.
+Color-after tiling is not the only unique tool/process I use.

 So far, I have more than 120 works using this method, about 13% of what I have listed on my website.
 I am not selling any of them yet: without a wider audience, there is little point.
 No one in the greater art community has any idea I exist!